prithviemmanuelmachado/BranchTracker/README.md

 # PicNotes
-Project to implement Spring boot + rabbitMQ with Angular + redux
+> The aim of this project is to implement a RestAPI gateway and microservices in Spring boot using RabbitMQ for the backend, and Angular with Redux for the frontend